Olegreg762/Calendar/README.md

 [Google](https://fonts.googleapis.com/css2?family=Fira+Sans:wght@400;700&display=swap).<br>
 The
 [jQuery](https://jquery.com/)
-library is used to build some website and add much of the functionality.<br>
+library is used to build some of website and add much of the functionality.<br>

 The Javascript library
 [Day.js](https://day.js.org/docs/en/display/format)